 I’m posting this turkey using the air fryer as we are nearing Thanksgiving, but turkey breasts are easy to find throughout the year.

-If you’re looking for side dishes to serve with this turkey dinner, here are some of my favorites.
+If you’re looking for side dishes for this turkey dinner, here are some of my favorites.
+And I think this Gluten-free Stuffing would also be great!

 Whether you like soup or salad, I’ve got you covered.
 Check out this Cranberry Sunflower Seed Salad or this Sweet Potato Goat Cheese Salad or this creamy Corn Chowder.
 All work perfectly with this turkey dinner.